abdulnouralzoubi/OCA-Task-1-Wireframe-Mockup/README.md

 # How to View the Design
 To view the wireframe and mockup:<br>
-Open the [Wireframe.pdf](OCA-Task-1-Wireframe-Mockup/Wireframe.pdf) and Mockup.pdf files online through GitHub, or in any PDF viewer.<br>You can also check the All.pdf, which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.<br>Through the link on [**figma**](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3/Task-1-UX%2FUI-Orange---Abdulnour), where the layers is visible.
+> Open the [Wireframe.pdf](OCA-Task-1-Wireframe-Mockup/Wireframe.pdf) and Mockup.pdf files online through GitHub, or in any PDF viewer.<br>
+> You can also check the All.pdf, which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.<br>
+> Through the link on [**figma**](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3/Task-1-UX%2FUI-Orange---Abdulnour), where the layers is visible.<br>
 The wireframe will show you the structure and layout of the site, while the mockup provides a more realistic visualization with color and design elements.